-A fake ID is one that doesn’t belong to you, has been illegally made or has been changed (for example to make you look older).
-Most of the time it’s against the law to make, have and use a fake ID for anything, including to get into a pub, club or bar or to buy alcohol.
+A fake ID is one that doesn’t belong to you, has been made illegally or has been changed (for example to make you look older).
+Most of the time it’s against the law to make, have or use a fake ID for anything, including to get into a pub, club or bar or to buy alcohol.
 It’s also against the law to lend your ID to someone else or lie so that you can get a real ID (for example lying about your date of birth or giving fake documents).

 If you’re caught doing these things, you could be fined as much as $2,500!